LaunchCodeEducation/lchs/src/chapters/classes-and-objects/why-use-objects.rst

 Phones as Objects
 ^^^^^^^^^^^^^^^^^

-Lorem ipsum...
+When we run an app on a smartphone, we use the device to perform a specific action.
+This is the same idea behind coding with an object.
+Instead of writing a function and sending it some data, we create an object and give it the ability to perform an action.

-Take a look at the following code syntax:
+Let's think about how using a smartphone relates to coding with an object.
+Take a look at the following code:

 .. sourcecode:: Python
    :linenos: